Giftbit/lightrail-client-java/README.md

 giftCharge.cancel();
 ```

+Note that `capture()` and `cancel()` will each end in a new transaction with its own `transactionId`.
+If you need to record the transaction ID you can get it from the transaction object returned by these methods.

 #### Refunding a Charge

 You can undo a charge by calling `refund()`.
 This will create a new `refund` transaction which will return the charged amount back to the card.
+If you need the transaction ID of the refund transaction, you can find it the returned transaction object.

 ```java
 Lightrail.apiKey = "<your lightrail API key>";